 - Install the return pipe onto top of manifold and attach to the connecting pipe as shown below.
 Attach other end of return pipe to intake manifold fitting.

 - Attach the connecting pipe to its fitting on the intake manifold.
-The fitting is tight…try using a flat blade screwdriver and the palm of your hand to force the connection.
+The fitting is tight…try using a flat blade screwdriver and the palm of your hand to force the connection on.
 You will hear a “click” when the connection is made.

 - Attach the crankcase vent (breather) pipe to the PCV valve as shown below.

 - Reinstall the PCV valve in bottom of intake manifold with the two torx bolts.